-An interface link type defines an object-to-object relationship common across all object types implementing an interface.
-Users can specify a description for the interface link and an API name for the interface link type to use as a reference in code.
-When an object implements an interface with an interface link type, all interface link types on the interface are backed by concrete link types on the object type.
-Any ontology modifications will validate that the concrete link type matches the parameters specified by the associated link type constrains.
+An interface link type constraint defines an object-to-object relationship common across all object types implementing an interface.
+Users can specify a description for the link and an API name for the link type to use as a reference in code.
+When an object implements an interface with an interface link type constraint, concrete link types on the object type are used to fulfill interface link type constraints.

 As shown in the example above, to model the relationship between a facility and the airlines it serves, the Facility